Legio IX Hispana

-have ascribed the Nijmegen evidence to a mere detachment of IX Hispana, not the whole legion.
+The traditional theory was challenged by the discovery of further inscriptions referring to IX Hispana at the legionary base at Nijmegen in the Netherlands.
+These finds have been interpreted as evidence that the legion, or at least part of it, was stationed there around AD 120, after the date at which it was traditionally thought to have been destroyed in Britain.
+The Nijmegen evidence has therefore led some scholars to propose that the legion survived beyond its period in Britain and was destroyed during a later conflict in the 2nd century.
+Proposed contexts include the Bar Kokhba revolt in Judaea (AD 132–135) and the Roman–Parthian War of AD 161–166, although neither explanation is established.
+Other scholars have argued that the Nijmegen inscriptions may refer only to a detachment of IX Hispana rather than to the entire legion.

-In any event, it is clear that the IX Hispana did not exist during the reign of the emperor Septimius Severus (r.
-AD 193–211), as it is not included in two identical but independent lists of the 33 legions existing in this period.
+Whatever its precise fate, IX Hispana had ceased to exist by the reign of the emperor Septimius Severus (AD 193–211).
+It is absent from two independent but substantially identical lists of the 33 Roman legions existing during his reign.

 Republican army (to 30 BC)

 The origin of the legion is uncertain, but a 9th legion seems to have participated in the siege of Asculum during the Social War in 90 BC.

-When Julius Caesar became governor of Cisalpine Gaul in 58 BC, he inherited four legions, numbered VII, VIII, IX, X, that were already based there.
+When Julius Caesar became governor of Cisalpine Gaul in 58 BC, he inherited four legions, numbered VII, VIII, IX and X, that were already based there.
 The Ninth (IX) may have been quartered in Aquileia "to guard against attacks from the Illyrians".
-Caesar created two more legions (XI and XII), using all six for his attack on the Helvetii initiating the Gallic Wars.
+Caesar created two more legions (XI and XII), using all six for his attack on the Helvetii, initiating the Gallic Wars.

 The Caesarian Ninth Legion fought in the battles of Dyrrhachium and Pharsalus (48 BC) and in the African campaign of 46 BC.
-After his final victory, Caesar disbanded the legion and settled the veterans in the area of Picenum.
+After his final victory Caesar disbanded the legion and settled the veterans in the area of Picenum.

-Following Caesar's assassination, Caesar's ally Ventidius Bassus made attempts to recreate the 7th, 8th, and 9th legions, but "it is not clear that any of these survived even to the time of Philippi".Octavian later recalled the veterans of the Ninth to fight against the rebellion of Sextus Pompeius in Sicily.
-After defeating Sextus, they were sent to the province of Macedonia.
+Following Caesar's assassination, Caesar's ally Ventidius Bassus made attempts to recreate the 7th, 8th and 9th legions, but "it is not clear that any of these survived even to the time of Philippi".Octavian later recalled the veterans of the Ninth to fight against the rebellion of Sextus Pompeius in Sicily.
+After defeating Sextus they were sent to the province of Macedonia.
 The Ninth remained with Octavian in his war of 31 BC against Mark Antony and fought by his side in the Battle of Actium.